-There's good news: If you want to hide that stick-and-poke of your ex's initials, or that owl tattoo that really spoke to you one night after too many vodka tonics, you have options besides removal.
-Tattoo cover-up makeup is surprisingly effective, and there are plenty of amazing concealers and foundations that can render tattoos practically invisible for the day.
+There's good news: If you want to hide that stick-and-poke of your ex's initials or that owl tattoo that spoke to you one night after too many vodka tonics, you have options besides removal.
+Tattoo cover-up makeup is surprisingly effective and there are plenty of amazing concealers and foundations that can render your ink practically invisible for the day.
+However, it is important to note makeup should only be applied to fully healed tattoos.

 Read on for the tattoo cover-up makeup that experts always keep in their kits.